fuhsjr00/bug.n/doc/Default_hotkeys.md

 > Show / Hide the title bar of the active window.

 `Config_hotkey=#+f::View_toggleFloatingWindow()`
-> Toggle the floating status of the active window (i. e. dis- / regard it when tiling).
+> Toggle the floating status of the active window.

+The floating status effects the tiling of the active window (i. e. dis- / regard it).

 `Config_hotkey=#^m::Manager_minimizeWindow()`
-> Minimize the active window; this implicitly makes the window floating.
+> Minimize the active window.

+This implicitly makes the window floating.

 `Config_hotkey=#+m::Manager_moveWindow()`
 > Move the active window by key (only floating windows).